jaeadie/assignment3/README.md

 This repository is for the code used for assignment 3 of BS32010.

-parser.py contains the code used to parse the input file.
+parser.py contains the code used to parse the input file. very kindly provided by Mario and altered and documented by me.

 R_plot.txt contains the code that was used in R to plot the graphs from the output file.